manulathealmighty/Respekt-Bot/README.md

-# Karma Bot
+# Respekt Bot
 The goal is to make a bot which is able to track user karma

 The architecture uses a telegram bot wrapper 'python-telegram-bot' which stores its data in a locally hosted Postgresql database.
 Docker-compose is used to manage the project and push incremental builds to testing and production.

 ## Actions
-The Karma bot will track each user in the telegram group it is a member of and keep track of a score for that individual.
+The Respekt bot will track each user in the telegram group it is a member of and keep track of a score for that individual.
 Reply to a user's post with a message that starts with "+1" or "-1" to give or subtract from the global score of that user.
-Use the command /showkarma to view show the karma for all users.
+Use the command /showrsepekt to view show the respekt for all users.
 Use the command,
 ```
 /userinfo [username]
 ```